SiriuslySirius/Content-Aware-Image-Resizing-Implementation/README.md

 </br>

 ## Our Contributions:
-* Code made compatible with OpenCV version 4.5.4
+* Algorithmic function by David Xiao are made compatible with OpenCV version 4.5.4
 * 2-Directional Seam Carving (Vertical and Horizontal) Implementation vs David Xiao's 1-Directional Seam Carving Implementation
 * Step-by-Step Frame Preview of the Seam Carving Process through a Slider.